ClojureBridge/organizing/How-to-Organize-Outside-of-SF.md

 You can also contact the SF Railsbridge community for ideas and help with sponsorship.

+To figure out how much you'll need to fundraise, check out the [[sample budget|Sample Budget]].

 ## Set a date and time

 Plan the Installfest for a Friday evening and the workshop the following Saturday.
 Trust us, you need that extra day for the Installfest – students can’t do the workshop without it, it’s messy and takes everybody vastly different amounts of time.